xxyzzzq/quex/trunk/doc/source/quex-syntax/patterns/main.rst

 generators and test environments.
 Additionally, there exist some special commands for using *Unicode Properties* to define character sets.

 ..
-Compliance to *Unicode Regular Expressions* (Unicode UTR #18) is has
+TODO: Draw relations to *Unicode Regular Expressions* (Unicode UTR #18) is has
-.. not been a design goal, though.
+.. i.e. where it is compliant, and where not.

 .. note::